VM Comparative Economics Report

 VM uptime calculations are related to the Cost Model report option.
 When the Cost Model option is set to Current costs or Historical costs, VM uptime is taken from the nightly billing records.
 When the Cost Model setting is set to Projected costs, by contrast, VM uptime is set to 100% for currently running VMs and to 0% for currently powered-off VMs.

-Upgrade note: Billing records created before the introduction of the VM uptime feature are considered to have an uptime percentage of 100% for reporting purposes.
+Note: Upgrade note: Billing records created before the introduction of the VM uptime feature are considered to have an uptime percentage of 100% for reporting purposes.

 Costs will be calculated based on VM uptime if either the source cost model or the destination cost model have cost elements that apply only when the VM is running.